History of Palm Springs

 © History Oasis

-Unfortunately, Palm Springs has a troubled history of racial discrimination that persisted well into the mid-20th century.
+Palm Springs has a troubled history of racial discrimination.

-The Village Green neighborhood was informally designated as the only area where Asian residents could own property.
+The Village Green neighborhood, for example, was the only place where Asians could own property.

 THE DEMAND FOR WATER AS PALM SPRINGS GREW LED TO ENVIRONMENTAL DAMAGE